EricElmoznino/encoder_dimensionality/README.md

 # Encoder Dimensionality

 ---
+# Manuscript

+## Simulations
+- Say that our results don't have to follow any single one of these curves, because our models will have different alignment pressures.
+- Limitations:
+  - Manifolds are likely non-linear
+  - Ambient spaces are not identical in reality.
+Models and brain nonlinearly warp image dimensions to varying degrees.
+A dimension which is linear in the ecological manifold's embedding space can be highly curved and warped in the model's embedding space.

+---
 # To Do
 - Larger sample size for within and between manifolds.
 - Do CNNs with high-dimensional concept manifolds have projections along classification readout directions that cluster around their mean?
 Basically testing GOCL's theory that this is one reason why high-dimensional manifolds are good.